laelbarlow/amoebae/README.md

       ```
     - If you ran searches just with the example files, then you can use the
       example reference sequence selection file by copying it in the `config`
-      subdirectory (this defines appropriate *Arabidopsis* sequences as
+      subdirectory (this defines appropriate *Rhizophagus* sequences as
       orthologs of the example queries).
         ```
         cp config/example_Ref_seqs_1_manual_selections.csv \